trustcrypto/documentation-theme-jekyll/pages/mydoc/onlykey-agent.md

 ## SSH Agent Quickstart Guide

 1) Install OnlyKey agent on your client machine:

 ```
-$ sudo pip2 install git+git://github.com/trustcrypto/python-onlykey.git
+$ sudo pip2 install onlykey
-$ sudo pip2 install git+git://github.com/trustcrypto/onlykey-agent.git
+$ sudo pip2 install onlykey-agent
 ```

-2) Generate public key using onlykey-agent
+2) Generate your First SSH Key on the OnlyKey
+Plug and unlock your OnlyKey and then run:

 ```
-$ onlykey-agent user@example.com
+$ onlykey-agent user@host
 ```

-3) Log in to your server as usual and copy the row containing the output from the previous step into ~/.ssh/authorized_keys file on your server
+Where user is your usual SSH user and host the host you want to connect to.

+3) You now have the SSH public key for the user and the host you previously selected.

 i.e.

-`ecdsa-sha2-nistp256 AAAAE2VjZHNhLXNoYTItbmlzdHAyNTYAAAAIbmlzdHAyNTYAAABBBFwsFGFI7px8toa38FVeBIKcYdBvWzYXAiVcbB2d1o3zEsRB6Lm/ZuCzQjaLwQdcpT1aF8tycqt4K6AGI1o+qFk= user@example.com`
+`ecdsa-sha2-nistp256 AAAAE2VjZHNhLXNoYTItbmlzdHAyNTYAAAAIbmlzdHAyNTYAAABBBFwsFGFI7px8toa38FVeBIKcYdBvWzYXAiVcbB2d1o3zEsRB6Lm/ZuCzQjaLwQdcpT1aF8tycqt4K6AGI1o+qFk= user@host`

+Cut and paste the whole string into your server ~/.ssh/authorized_keys file, you're now ready to use SSH with your newly generated key.

 4) From now on you can log in to your server using OnlyKey using the following command:

 ```
-$ onlykey-agent -c user@example.com
+$ onlykey-agent -c user@host
 ```

+You will be prompted for a challenge code, type this on your OnlyKey to complete log in.

-5) This method can also be used for git push or other mechanisms that are using SSH as their communication protocol:
+Note: This method can also be used for git push or other mechanisms that are using SSH as their communication protocol:

 ```
-$ onlykey-agent user@example.com git push
+$ onlykey-agent user@host git push
 ```

 ## Installation